erajasekar/cs-workshop/PITCHME.md

 <img src="assets/image/brain-transistor.png" alt="impact millions" width="500px" height="400px">

-+++
+---

-### Why computers is a genius invention?
+## Why computers is a genius invention?

-We invented a general purpose computer containing a vast assembly of transistors that can do many different things, depending on which transistors are activated.
+- We invented a general purpose computer containing a vast assembly of transistors that can do many different things, depending on which transistors are activated. |

-It could do something from adding two numbers to flying an airplane.
+- It could do something from adding two numbers to flying an airplane. |

 Note: It would be very expensive, if we had to build a new computer for every different thing we want to do.

-+++
+---

-### What are computers?
+## What are computers?

 > Computer is a electronic machine that can be programmed to do zillions of different tasks.

-It could do something from adding two numbers to flying an airplane.
+<p class="fragment"> It could do something from adding two numbers to flying an airplane.</p>

 +++
 @title[Essential components of the computers]